Frequently Asked Questions

 Scientific research has shown that foreign language learning increases achievement in basic skills such as communication and listening.
 It enhances brain development and memory, improves understanding of the student’s native language, and gives a new perspective and understanding of language.
 Furthermore, it promotes awareness, appreciation, and acceptance of other peoples and cultures and prepares students to participate more fully in the global community and marketplace.
 Immersion students become more flexible thinkers and exhibit greater nonverbal problem-solving abilities.
 Many studies have consistently found that immersion students do as well or even better than non-immersion students on standardized tests.
-Brain research has shown that for greatest accuracy and excellent pronunciation, foreign language learning is best begun before the age of ten.
+Brain research has shown that for the greatest accuracy and excellent pronunciation, foreign language learning is best begun before the age of ten.

 One in four Americans is of German descent; there is a rich history of Germans in the USA and in Alaska as well.

 German and English are the primary business languages of the European economies.
 More than 1,100 companies in German-speaking countries have subsidiaries in the United States and over 750 American companies do business in German-speaking countries.

 Thousands of German-speaking tourists visit Alaska each summer, creating a demand for Alaskans who are comfortable in that language.

 German has proven to be a language of high interest in Alaska, which has the second highest percent of students learning German in the United States, after Pennsylvania.
 Every high school in Anchorage has a German program and our students and teachers have won national honors, including free trips to Germany.